chiyaohuang/bidirectional-astar/README.md

 ```

 Ideally, you can run under `python3.6` and `python3.7`.

-If you cannot directly run DEMO as follow, you can consider to use [anaconda](https://www.anaconda.com/).
+If you cannot directly run Demo as follow, you can consider to use [anaconda](https://www.anaconda.com/).
 It will take few minutes to build the environment.

 ```
 conda env create -f Bi-Astar.yaml